Horizontal Leg Press Strength Standards Calculator

 Before entering a rep-max set, confirm that every counted rep used the same load convention, setup, range, tempo control, and finish.
 Stop the count when the set becomes a shallow bounced press, hip-lift rep, calf press, or bodyweight-plus-stack entry.

-How to Improve Your Horizontal Leg Press
+Horizontal Leg Press Testing Rules

 Elite Horizontal Leg Press Strength Levels